BendDAO/bend-js-lending/README.md

 ### deposit

 Deposits the underlying asset into the reserve.
-A corresponding amount of the overlying asset (aTokens) is minted.
+A corresponding amount of the overlying asset (bTokens) is minted.

 - @param `user` The ethereum address that will make the deposit
 - @param `reserve` The ethereum address of the reserve